-This management information circular dated as of June 16, 2022 (the "Management Information Circular") is provided in connection with the solicitation of proxies by the board of directors (the "Board") and the management of Enthusiast Gaming Holdings Inc. (the "Company"), for use at the annual general meeting (the "Meeting") of the shareholders of the Company (the "Shareholders"), to be held in a virtual meeting format only on July 19, 2022 at 10:00 a.m.
-(Toronto time) by way of a live webcast using the Lumi platform, accessible by logging into the URL at https://web.lumiagm.com/#/400650842 (Password: "eglx2022") or at any adjournment or postponement thereof, for the purposes set out in the accompanying notice of meeting (the "Notice of Meeting").
+This management information circular dated as of May 30, 2023 (the "Management Information Circular") is provided in connection with the solicitation of proxies by the board of directors (the "Board") and the management of Enthusiast Gaming Holdings Inc. (the "Company"), for use at the annual general and special meeting (the "Meeting") of the shareholders of the Company (the "Shareholders"), to be held in a virtual meeting format only on June 30, 2023 at 10:00 a.m.
+(Pacific Time) / 1:00 p.m.
+(Eastern Time) by way of a live webcast at https://meetnow.global/M4HJADF or at any adjournment or postponement thereof, for the purposes set out in the accompanying notice of meeting (the "Notice of Meeting").
 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally or by telephone, at a nominal cost.
 In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with the Company's transfer agent as well as brokerage houses and other intermediaries, clearing agencies, custodians, nominees and fiduciaries to forward solicitation materials to the beneficial owners of the common shares of the Company (the "Common Shares") held of record by such persons.
 The Company will not reimburse nominees or agents (including brokers holding Common Shares on behalf of clients) of any Shareholder for the cost incurred in obtaining authorization to execute the enclosed form of proxy from their principals.
-The Company has also retained the services of Kingsdale Advisors ("Kingsdale") to act as the strategic shareholder advisor and solicit proxies on behalf of management.
-Fees for Kingsdale's solicitation services are anticipated to be approximately \$150,000 plus disbursements.
+No solicitation will be made by specifically engaged employees or soliciting agents.
 The costs of preparing and distributing Meeting materials and the cost of soliciting proxies will be borne by the Company.